Toaaa/YASS/README.md

 - **In-url Image Resizing:** Perform image resizing in the URL like `https://example.com/i/image.jpg?r=300x200&a=fit`.

+- **Image Information:** Retrieve information about an image like its resolution, size, format and more by using the `<image.png>/info` endpoint.

 - **Random Image:** Get a random image from the server by using the `/random` endpoint.

 - **Authentication:** Secure your server with a secret key.